 Since the invention of the stethoscope in 1816, which allowed physicians to hear abnormalities in the chest, to the now wide-use of high tech machines to generate images of the inside of the body (e.g. MRI, X-ray, CT scan) or to perform specialty procedures (e.g. cardiac bypass operations), health-care providers today rely on medical technology more than ever to detect and treat disease and illness.

-Nonetheless, there is also a growing recognition of the need to move away from the pre-digital world of paper, fax machines and traditional mail to further maximize the benefits of technology in health care.
+But there is room for improvement; and, a growing recognition of the need to move away from the pre-digital world of paper, fax machines and traditional mail to further maximize the benefits of technology in health care.

 Hacking Health goes east